shenanigans/node-surveil/README.md

 gracefully when the watched path does not exist yet, emitting `add` with no filename when it appears.

-Shares `stat` calls gathered during early setup so you don't have to duplicate any work `surveil` is already doing.
+Shares `stat` calls gathered during early setup so you don't have to duplicate any of the work `surveil` is already doing.
 This sort of efficiency trick can pay big dividends when querying against spinning rust.

 Why